|

 One of Air Command's major responsibilities is the UK Air Surveillance and Control System (ASACS).
 Air Command is tasked with providing early warning of air attack against the UK air defence region; to provide fighter and missile defences and the associated ground control system; fighter co ordination with Royal Naval ships operating in adjacent waters and to maintain the integrity of UK air space in war.

 ASACS comprises a number of individual static and mobile units that provide the minute-to-minute information on air activity required to defend the UK and NATO partners.
 Manned by officers of Fighter Control under the Operations Support Branch with the support of airmen Aerospace Systems Operators, ASACS is a computer-based system which gathers and disseminates information on all aircraft flying in and around the UK Air Defence Region.
+The information within is used by the Air Defence Commander when deciding whether to investigate or perhaps even destroy an aircraft flying in an area without permission.
+Information comes from the RAF's ground-based radars and from the air defence systems of neighbouring NATO partners.
+ASACS can also receive information via digital data-links from other ground, air or sea-based units.

 The second ASACS function is the control of air defence aircraft.
-Fighter Controllers provide the tactical control required for Air Defence aircraft to police the UK's airspace in peace and war, and they are also involved in the peacetime training of the RAF Air Defence assets.
-Fighter Controllers also provide support to Ground Attack forces when undertaking training with their Air Defence counterparts.
+Fighter Controllers provide the tactical control required for air defence aircraft to police the UK's airspace in peace and war, and they are also involved in the peacetime training of the RAF air defence assets.
+Fighter Controllers also provide support to ground attack forces when undertaking training with their air defence counterparts.

-No 1 Air Control Centre (1 ACC) provides the RAF with a mobile command and control capability able to deploy within the UK or anywhere in the world at short notice.
+1 ACC at RAF Scampton provides the RAF with a mobile command and control capability able to deploy within the UK or anywhere in the world at short notice.
 The unit has recently been transformed into a fully capable Tactical Air Command and Control System (TACCS) following delivery of state-of-the-art communications and data-link equipment to supplement the two new mobile radars recently delivered into its inventory.

-SENTRY AEW
+Sentry AEW

 The Sentry AEW1 makes a large contribution to ASACS using digital datalinks.
 The Sentry can deploy rapidly in response to crisis or conflict to provide Air Defence Commander with information on potential aggressors.
 The roles within the Mission Crew of the Sentry mirror those within the UK ASACS CRCs, the posts being filled again with Fighter Controllers and Aerospace Systems Operators.